Megan Hauserman

 Megan Hauserman (born November 5, 1981) is an American model, reality television star and actress.
 She is best known for her appearances on the hit VH1 celebreality series, Rock of Love with Bret Michaels season 2, I Love Money season 1 and Rock of Love: Charm School.

-After becoming one of the fan favorites and most recognizable characters from the franchise, Hauserman starred in her own short-lived, infamous dating show: Megan Wants a Millionaire.
+After becoming one of the most recognizable characters from the franchise, Hauserman starred in her own short-lived, infamous dating show: Megan Wants a Millionaire.

 Early life

 Hauserman was born November 5, 1981.
 She grew up in Forest Park, Illinois, and also spent some of her childhood in Chicago, Illinois.

 Modeling career

 In the early 2000s, Hauserman began her modeling career as a holiday show model for the Jerry Springer Show, while attending college at the University of Illinois, in Chicago.
 She also posed for Benchwarmer Trading Cards regularly between 2005 and 2010.

 In February 2006, Hauserman was featured as Playboy's cybergirl of the week.
 She posed nude for the Playboy website.
 Hauserman posed for Playboy a second time in 2007 for their Cybergirl Xtra series.

 Hauserman posed for Guitar World Magazine's 2009 Holiday issue, alongside fellow Rock of Love contestants Brandi "Brandi C" Cunningham, Destiney Sue Moore and Kristy Jo Muller.
 In 2010 Hauserman was the cover girl, alongside Rock of Love contestant Daisy de la Hoya, for the Guitar World buyer's guide, special.

 In 2013, Hauserman was the feature model for the Boca Raton based jewelry company Cerca Trova Fashion and led the campaign.